 Working up a sweat is a great thing to do in a gym, but not in your car.
-When car owners in Minnesota and North Dakota have a problem with their air conditioning system, they often feel it right away.
+When car owners in Minnesota have a problem with their air conditioning system, they often feel it right away.
 The truth is, most people don’t service their AC until it fails, but like every other part of your vehicle, the air conditioning system benefits from routine maintenance as well.
 Oftentimes some small preventative repairs can extend the system’s life and save you money on bigger repairs down the line.

 How Your Air Conditioning Works

 For most of us, our thoughts about our vehicle’s air conditioning system begins and ends with pushing a button or turning a knob.
 We consider the AC “non-essential” part of the vehicle.
 Like the car stereo, it’s one of those things that’s just supposed to work.
 But if you’ve ever tried taking a long drive in the summer, you know that having working air conditioning is as essential as it gets.

 Maintaining your air conditioning system means you always have enough refrigerant to properly do the job.
 Small leaks in the system allow this refrigerant to slowly escape, and over time your AC loses the ability to cool the air as well.
 The refrigerant also contains a key oil that lubricates air conditioning components and keeps the seals resilient.
 Low refrigerant and lubricating oil means that the air conditioning parts will wear out prematurely, and anyone who’s had their air conditioning system replaced knows that full repairs can be costly.